 If you’ve ever wanted to take your pictures by a large sunflower field, the farm offers a professional photographer for $50.
 This must be reserved with the farm in order to secure a reservation.
 Participants choosing to have their pictures taken at the field by the photographer are able to park closer to the maze and are given access to sections of the maze that are not open to the general public.
 The photography fee includes entrance into the maze.

-For the 2018 season, the first crop of sunflowers was planted in mid-May.
-The flowers take approximately 60 days to bloom, making the maze opening around the second week of July.
-They are hoping to plant sections of the maze over time to extend the sunflower maze’s season through most of the month of July and into August.
+Generally, the flowers take approximately 60 days to bloom, making the maze opening around the second week of July most years.
+Sections of the maze are planted over time to extend the sunflower maze’s season through most of the month of July and into August.
 We are excited to plan our return visit this summer!

 What to bring: A camera, sunscreen, bug spray, and a water bottle and snacks.